truenas/documentation/content/SCALE/SCALETutorials/Credentials/DirectoryServices/ConfigKerberosSCALE.md

 ## Kerberos Realms
 {{< hint info >}}
-TrueNAS automatically generates a realm after you configure AD or LDAP.
+TrueNAS automatically generates a realm after you configure AD.
 {{< /hint >}}

 Users can configure Kerberos realms by navigating to **Directory Services** and clicking **Add** in the **Kerberos Realms** window.